DX Logging Software for Amateur Radio

 The Station Log tab can also display information, such as:

-The Grid/VUCC field (labeled VUCC below) displays grid status by band when the Maidenhead grid locator and band are known to Station Log.
-The Grid/VUCC status information that can appear includes New, Worked, and Verified.
-(A subscription to Buckmaster HamCall or QRZ XML Logbook Data is not required to display Grid/VUCC status on the Station Log tab.)
+The VUCC field, for a different station, displays grid status by band when the Maidenhead grid locator and band are known to Station Log.
+The VUCC status information that can appear includes New, Worked, and Verified.

-The scope of and captions for Grid/VUCC status are determined by the settings you make in Preferences, as described earlier in the "DX Spot Checker Facility" section.
+The scope of and captions for VUCC status are determined by the settings you make in Preferences, as described earlier in the "DX Spot Checker Facility" section.

-DXCC status appears immediately after entering a valid callsign when Station Log has been configured to work with a rig control application.
-Grid/VUCC status appears immediately as soon as the grid locator is known.
+DXCC status appears immediately after entering a valid call sign when Station Log has been configured to work with rig control.
+VUCC status appears immediately as soon as the grid locator is known.

-If you have not configured a rig control application, DXCC and Grid/VUCC status appears after you type a frequency and select a mode.
+If you have not configured rig control, DXCC and VUCC status appears after you type a frequency and select a mode.

 Station Information Tab

-If desired, you can drag and drop address information from a Web callsign lookup page or any OLE-compatible Windows program.
-You can click the Call field at any time to perform a Web callsign lookup.
+If desired, you can drag and drop address information from a Web call sign lookup page or any compatible Windows program.
+You can click the Call field at any time to perform a Web call sign lookup.

-When you subscribe to Buckmaster HamCall™ or QRZ XML Logbook Data, Station Log fills location and address fields automatically when you enter a log entry — if the information is provided by HamCall or QRZ.
+When you subscribe to HamQTH.com, Buckmaster HamCall™ or QRZ XML Logbook Data, Station Log fills the location and address fields automatically when you enter a log entry — if the information is provided by the call sign subscription service.

 The address information on the Station Information tab appears in the Create Direct Print QSL Labels window and the Create Word Template QSL Labels window so you can create address labels for your outgoing QSLs.

-Station Log uses the coordinates to calculate the great circle distance between your QTH and that of the station you contacted.
-The distance appears in the DX field on the Station Log tab and in Stations reports that you print or display in the Active Report Viewer or Standard Report Viewer.
+Station Log uses the coordinates to calculate the bearing and distance between your QTH and that of the station you contacted.
+Bearing and distance appears on the Station Log tab, and distance appears in Stations reports.

-Clicking the Web caption on the tab displays the Web page of the station in the browser designated in Preferences; clicking the E-Mail caption displays a pre-addressed Message window in Microsoft Windows Live Mail, Windows Mail, Outlook Express, or Microsoft Office Outlook.
+Clicking the Web caption on the tab displays the Web page of the station using the general-purpose Web browser designated in Preferences; clicking the E-Mail caption displays a pre-addressed Message window in Microsoft Windows Live Mail, Windows Mail, Outlook Express, Mozilla Thunderbird, or Microsoft Office Outlook (Win32-based, desktop e-mail clients only).

 The name of the audio archive file appears on this tab as well.

-The Verification Status tab lets you specify information regarding outgoing and incoming QSLs.
+The Verification tab lets you specify information regarding outgoing and incoming QSLs.

 • For Outgoing QSLs — You can specify: